 1. Arches Oil Painting Pad – Best Paper for Oil Pastels

 The Arches Oil Painting Pad comes with 12 sheets in each package, and each sheet is pure cotton.
 Each sheet feels tough from the first touch, and that gave a lot of insight into what this paper has to offer.
-The paper is cold-pressed, and interestingly enough, I noticed that one side is slightly smoother than the other.
+The paper is cold-pressed, and interestingly enough, one side is slightly smoother than the other.

 You can get the Arches Oil Painting Pad between two sizes, a 9-inch x 12 inch and a 12-inch x 6 inch.
 And honestly picking between these two options comes down to your intended use.